oldfatcrab/PSYCH101/README.md

 - What did these children learn?
     - according to Sandura, they learned how to be violent
     - Bandura felt that this had some implications for the effects of violence on television, and in the movies, on children
-    - arued that children learn that it is good to be violent by watching people being rewarded for violent behaviour
+    - argued that children learn that it is good to be violent by watching people being rewarded for violent behaviour
     - what it did was say to behaviourism that do matter

 ## <a name="4f"></a>The Big Picture: The Fundamental Issues Being Addressed